SimplyWallSt/Company-Analysis-Model/MODEL.markdown

   Area                   | Main sensitivity
   -----------------------| ------------------------------------------------------------------------------------------------------------------------------------
   Value                 |  Sensitive to changes share price however the change must be significant to breach the various thresholds detailed in this document
-  Future performance    |  Anticipated future financial performance based on analyst forecasts Past performance      |  The historical financial performance of the company Health                |  The financial strength of the company's balance Sheet Income (ie dividends) |  The dividend being paid, and the sustainability of the dividend
+  Future performance    |  Expected growth rates of earnings per share, revenue, cash flow and net income Past performance      |  Historical earnings per share performance Health                |  Balance sheet and ability to service debt Dividends		|  The reliability and sustainability of the dividend

 ###Summary of the Snowflake